finelli/slideware/README.md

-slideware
+Slideware
 =========

-Slides, presentations, stuff like that
+Slides, presentations, stuff like that.